Clairvaux Newsletter

 • Year 2 Care for Creation Mass - Thursday 11 June 9.30am

-Attendance term 1 2026
+Attendance Semester 1 2026

-School Attendance Monitoring & Communication
+School Attendance Monitoring & Communication of Semester 1 Attendance

 At Clairvaux, we understand that there are many valid reasons why children may be absent.
 Whether it is due to family holidays, prolonged sickness, or specific Individual Learning Plans, we recognise that life and health sometimes take priority over school hours.